Washington 87, Oregon State 81

 Washington 87, Oregon State 81: Nigel Williams-Goss scored a career-high 32 points as the host Huskies defeated the Beavers in Pac-12 play.

 C.J.
 Wilcox added 14 points for Washington (13-8, 5-3), which has won 18 of the past 23 meetings.
-Andrew Andrews added 11 points while Perris Blackwell contributed 10 points and seven rebounds.
+Andrew Andrews added 11 points and Perris Blackwell contributed 10 points and seven rebounds.

 Roberto Nelson scored 31 points for Oregon State (11-8, 3-4), which saw a 12-point second-half lead evaporate.
 Devon Collier added 23 points and Angus Brandt had 11.